vinsworldcom/crapps/README.txt

 monitor interface utilization function, including CPU, memory and proxy ping.

-Telnet mode supports the issuing of commands from a file.
-The only default command issued in TELNET mode is "terminal length 0" for IOS or "set length 0" for CatOS.
+Telnet and SSH mode supports the issuing of commands from a file.
+The only default command issued in is "terminal length 0" for IOS or "set length 0" for CatOS.
 Therefore, show commands can be in the commands file along with config commands (on IOS, as long as preceded by a "config term" and followed by an "end" and "wr mem" if save is desired).
-Telnet mode supports log file of session transcript.
+Also supports log file of session transcript.

 Password decrypt and encrypt mode is provided for Cisco passwords.
-Type 7 (not "enable secret") are decrypted or encrypted to the 16 possible encryptions.
-Type 5 ("enable secret") are encrypted or decrypted by dictionary brute force.
+Type 7 (not "enable secret") are decrypted or encrypted to all possible combinations.
+Type 5 ("enable secret") are encrypted or cracked by dictionary brute force.

 Default execution with no options provides simple Ping.